Shikhar-55/Global-Mart-Time-Series-Forecasting/README.md

 Calculate the CoV: Calculate the CoV on the profit for each of the 21 market segments using the training data.

-Compare the CoV values: Compare the CoV values to determine the most profitable market segment.
+Identify the most profitable market segment: Compare the CoV values to determine the market segment with the least variation in profits, indicating the most consistently profitable segment.

-Sales Forecasting for the Most Profitable Market Segment Once you have identified the most profitable market segment, the next step is to forecast the sales specifically for that segment.
-This will allow you to focus on a reliable market region for accurate sales predictions.
+### Model Building and Evaluation
+Once you have identified the most profitable market segment, you will proceed with model building and evaluation using both smoothing techniques and ARIMA methods.

+Smoothing Techniques

+Simple Exponential Smoothing: Apply simple exponential smoothing to the sales data of the most profitable market segment.
+Evaluate the forecast plot and calculate the Mean Absolute Percentage Error (MAPE).

+Holt's Exponential Smoothing: Implement Holt's exponential smoothing on the sales data.
+Assess the forecast plot and calculate the MAPE.

+Holt-Winters' Exponential Smoothing (Additive): Use Holt-Winters' additive exponential smoothing on the sales data.
+Examine the forecast plot and calculate the MAPE.

+Holt-Winters' Exponential Smoothing (Multiplicative): Apply Holt-Winters' multiplicative exponential smoothing to the sales data.
+Evaluate the forecast plot and calculate the MAPE.

+Compare the forecast plots and MAPE values obtained from the above methods.
+Identify the smoothing technique that yields the closest sales predictions to the actual values with the lowest MAPE.